Stereo microscope

-The stereo microscope is often used to study the surfaces of solid specimens or to carry out close work such as dissection, microsurgery, watch-making, circuit board manufacture or inspection, and fracture surfaces as in fractography and forensic engineering.
+The stereo microscope is often used to study the surfaces of solid specimens or to carry out close work such as dissection, microsurgery, watch-making, circuit board manufacture or inspection, and examination of fracture surfaces as in fractography and forensic engineering.
 They are thus widely used in manufacturing industry for manufacture, inspection and quality control.
 Stereo microscopes are essential tools in entomology.

-The stereo microscope should not be confused with a compound microscope equipped with double eyepieces and a binoviewer.
-In such a microscope, both eyes see the same image, with the two eyepieces serving to provide greater viewing comfort.
-However, the image in such a microscope is no different from that obtained with a single monocular eyepiece.

 History

-The first optically feasible stereomicroscope was invented in 1892 and became commercially available in 1896, produced by Zeiss AG in Jena, Germany.
+Although a binocular microscope with two separate optical paths had been designed and built in 1671 by Chérubin d'Orléans, the first practical stereomicroscope was designed in 1892 by American zoologist Horatio Saltonstall Greenough and became commercially available in 1896, produced by Zeiss AG in Jena, Germany.
+Greenough's invention built on the prism arrangement designed by Ignazio Porro to properly show relief and texture.